In the silence of the night, when no one knows...

 2012 was also a difficult year.
 Many props broke due to age and replacing them costs double then previous years.
 Then Spooky Hollow Experience hosted its 3rd Annual Light-up Ceremony on October 1, 2012.
 The 2012-2013 Baldwin Queen’s court approached Spooky Hollow to host a fund raiser on this night.
 The court had made caramel apples and hot apple cider to sell to raise funds for Spooky Hollow.
 Spooky Hollow gave the court fliers to hang up all over town; however, the court gave the fliers to other area Queen’s courts.
 Thus, the end result was a teenage Halloween party in which all of the courts ate all the donated baked goods and funds were not raised.
 The Baldwin Court did flip the switch to turn everything on for the first time.

 The final difficulty came on October 10, 2012.
-Gina’s father, Delbert Singerhouse, passed away suddenly from an aneurysm in his stomach.
-Gina was fortunate to arrive at the hospital prior to her father’s passing.
+Gracie's father passed away suddenly from an aneurysm in his stomach.
+Gracie was fortunate to arrive at the hospital prior to her father’s passing.

 The mausoleum was turned into a Hospital called "Ladies Of The Worthless Miracle."
 The problem was for visitors, the Hospital was full of zombies!

-In the end, the Boo Crew pulled together to help Jack and Gina put on the best Spooky Hollow Experience ever!
-The show began with a dedication to Gina’s father.
+In the end, the Boo Crew pulled together to help Jack and Gracie put on the best Spooky Hollow Experience ever!
+The show began with a dedication to Gracie's father.
 Then the bombs went off as the world came to an end at the corner of Maple and 12th.

 Spooky Hollow 2012 advertisement.